The Grey is a wilderness adventure set in the winter of Alaska that will punch your lights out.

 Starring Liam Neeson and a cast of rugged characters, the movie takes us through the trials and tribulations of a band of men earning a living working for petroleum corporations in the harsh lands of the 49th state.
 On their way to Anchorage their plane goes down and they have to survive freezing temperatures.

 But their problems have only just begun.
-They seem to have landed in the territory of a pack of aggressive wolves, who begin to close in.
+They seem to have landed in the territory of a pack of aggressive wolves, a pack that is now closing in.
 Under cover of dark, the beasts begin to attack.

 The survivors have to make a choice.
 Stay and face more attacks or move away from the wolves’ territory.

-It is a tough choice to make considering not just the gravity of the situation but also the nature of these men.
-They are seekers of fortune and castaways, with a flair for confrontation and aggression.
-Not the ideal traveling buddies.
+It’s a tough choice, considering not just the gravity of the situation but also the nature of these men.
+These are seekers of fortune and castaways, with a flair for confrontation and aggression.
+Great to be around when they agree.
+In this case, not everyone agrees.
 Tensions build and tempers run wild.

 But the beasts are closing in.
 So the men have to band together to keep them at bay.
-In the process they discover their inner beasts, which they unleash toward their hunters in order to fend them off.
+In the process they discover their inner beasts, which they unleash on their stalkers in order to fend them off.

 They also discover their long lost humanity.
 The memories start flowing, recollections that remind them of the precious things in life.